 - Eddison Tollett, a steward, called "Dolorous Edd" for his sarcastic and black humor.

 - Jarmen Buckwell, a senior ranger.
-Survived the fight at the Fist and retreated back to Castle Black.
+Survives the fight at the Fist and retreats back to Castle Black.

 - Maester Aemon, maester of Castle Black and one of the last Targaryens.
-Died of old age at sea with Samwell Tarly.
+Dies of old age at sea with Samwell Tarly.

 - Ser Mallador Locke, knight and ranger.
 Killed during the fight at the Fist.

-- Qhorin Halfhand, second-in-command at The Shadow Tower and a ranger of much repute.
-He allowed Jon Snow to kill him so that Snow would be accepted among the wildlings.
+- Qhorin Halfhand, second-in-command at the Shadow Tower and a ranger of much repute.
+He allows Jon Snow to kill him so that Jon will be accepted among the wildlings.

 - Thoren Smallwood, acting First Ranger after Benjen Stark's disappearance.
-Killed by a wight bear during the Battle of the Fist of First Men.
+Killed by a wight bear during the fight at the Fist.

-- Grenn, recruit with Jon who is assigned to the rangers.
+- Grenn, a recruit with Jon who is assigned to the rangers.

 - Pypar, more commonly known as Pyp, recruit with Jon, originally with a mummers' troupe.

-- Dareon is a recruit in the same "class" as Jon and is named a steward sent to Eastwatch-by-the-Sea.
+- Dareon, a recruit in the same group as Jon and is named a steward sent to Eastwatch-by-the-Sea.
 He was an apprentice singer in the Reach.
-While in Braavos he deserted but was killed by Arya Stark.
+While in Braavos he deserts but is killed by Arya Stark.

-- Todder, more commonly known as Toad, is a recruit in the same "class" as Jon, named a ranger.
+- Todder, more commonly known as Toad, is a recruit in the same group as Jon, named a ranger.

-- Jeren is a recruit in the same "class" as Jon Snow and is named a steward.
+- Jeren is a recruit in the same group as Jon Snow and is named a steward.
 He was the bastard son of a septon.

-- Halder, also known as Stoney, is a recruit in the same "class" as Jon Snow and is named a builder.
+- Halder, also known as Stoney, is a recruit in the same group as Jon Snow and is named a builder.
 Incredibly strong.

-- Albett, also known as Pimple, is a recruit in the same "class" as Jon Snow and is named a builder.
+- Albett, also known as Pimple, is a recruit in the same group as Jon Snow and is named a builder.

 - Ser Jaremy Rykker, a senior ranger and knight.
 Killed by a wight at Castle Black.